Woman (Wolfmother song): In popular culture

-"Woman" was featured in the soundtracks of 2006 video games Major League Baseball 2K7, MotorStorm, Madden NFL 07, Tony Hawk's Project 8, Pure, Saints Row 2 and as a remix in Juiced 2: Hot Import Nights.
+"Woman" was featured in the soundtracks of 2006 video games Major League Baseball 2K7, MotorStorm, Madden NFL 07, Tony Hawk's Project 8, and Pure, as well as a remix in Juiced 2: Hot Import Nights in 2007.
 It is a playable song in Guitar Hero II and in Guitar Hero Smash Hits.
+It was featured in the 2008 video game Saints Row 2 as a track in one of its in-game radio stations.